 Carrie-Anne Heath is a qualified and experienced integrative counsellor and has been working within the field since 2007.
 She is a registered accredited member of the BACP and is a Senior Accredited Member of National Counselling Society.
 She possesses experience within specialist sectors including mental health, trauma, child and adolescent therapy (including play and art therapy) and bereavement.
 She owns a vast amount of transferable skills from working within the lifelong learning and welfare to work sector; as well as possessing experience in project management, outreach, supervision and staff leadership.
 She has previously developed and set up community projects across London including projects with homeless charities, young peoples services, refugee support services, single parents, ex-offenders and mental health services.
 Carrie-Anne is an Armed Forces and Veterans Champion for East Kent.

 Sunny Austin is a qualified counsellor having attained his Diploma in Humanistic Counselling in 2012.
 He is a registered member of the BACP and an accredited member of the NCS.
 Sunny has experience of counselling clients in a range of settings including the NHS, education, private practice and charity organisations.
 He has worked with adults and young people with a variety of mental health issues such as depression, anxiety, stress, bereavement and relationship difficulties.
 Sunny is primarily a humanistic practitioner but also draws from other therapeutic approaches to suit the needs of the client.

 Dr Agatha Benyera-Mararike is a High Intensity CBT Therapist.
 She is an experienced BPS Chartered Counselling Psychologist, HCPC registered Practitioner Psychologist, UKCP registered Psychotherapist, fully trained EMDR therapist, and university midwifery Senior Lecturer.
-Agatha has over 15 years’ experience in BAME Community Development work, spearheading and setting up vibrant women’s health and empowerment projects in London.
+Agatha has over 16 years’ experience in BAME Community Development work, spearheading and setting up vibrant women’s health and empowerment projects in London.
 She qualified in Counselling Psychology in 2006 and holds a Doctorate in Counselling Psychology and Psychotherapy.
-Agatha has NHS and voluntary sector experience, which includes long term conditions, drug and alcohol, prison work, learning disabilities, hospice based bereavement and loss counselling, asylum seekers and refugees, HIV mental health, sexual health, LGBT and many others.
+Agatha has NHS and voluntary sector experience, which includes long term conditions, drug and alcohol, prison work, learning disabilities, hospice-based bereavement and loss counselling, asylum seekers and refugees, HIV mental health, sexual health, LGBT and many others.